RuturajMohite-3125/Data-Driven-prediction-of-Battery-Lifespan/README.md

 | Validation | 18      |
 | Test       | 18      |

 > The raw dataset is not included in this repository.
-Place the per-cell `.pkl` files in a directory and set `RAW_PKL_PATH` in each model script accordingly (default: `/Users/ruturaj/Master-Thesis/Dataset/MIT`).
+Place the per-cell `.pkl` files in a directory and set `RAW_PKL_PATH` in each model script accordingly (default: `/Users/ruturaj/Master-Thesis/Dataset/MIT`) or alternatively use generate feature cache `processed_hust_MIT_cache.pkl`.

 ---